yuminaa/Yu/README.md

 Yu is a statically typed, compiled programming language designed for data-oriented programming while maintaining familiar OOP-like syntax.
 It emphasizes data layout, cache coherency, and efficient memory patterns while providing a comfortable, modern programming interface.

+> [!IMPORTANT]
+> The compiler is currently under development and not ready for production use.

 ## Features

 - **Data-Oriented Design**: First-class support for structured data layouts and cache-friendly patterns